openmotics/plugins/mqtt-client/README.md

 ## Work in progress

-This is a work in progress and might or might not be suitable for real-life usage.
+This is a work in progress, but has already been extensively tested in a real home.
 This plugin is shared for community feedback and/or contributions.
 Please only use this plugin if you know what you're doing and if you're willing to debug issues you might encounter.
 As always, feel free to report issues and/or make pull requests.